 Your hosting provider will almost certainly sell you an SSL certificate.
 Once you’re in possession of a certificate, you’ll need to redirect your WordPress website to the new URL (i.e. from http: to https:).
-WPMU DEV provides an in-depth tutorial to achieve this but you can also check out this HTTP to HTTPS migration guide.
-After you switched to https here you can test your SSL.
+Make sure to check out this HTTP to HTTPS migration guide and, after you switched to https, you can test your SSL here .

 Everyone knows the saying ‘content is king’, and ecommerce websites are no exception.
 When optimizing your WooCommerce site it is really important that you write compelling, unique and informative product content.
 It can be really tempting – particularly if you have set up an extensive WooCommerce store – to just use the product descriptions provided by the manufacturer, or to create a ‘one description fits all’ concept for a number of products.
 This is a big mistake.
 Google will penalize websites with duplicate copy, so pasting product descriptions from a competitor site or supplier is the worst thing that you can do.It might take time, but it is worth creating unique content.